Vartik-Vats/M2-EmbSys/Project/0_Requirements/README.md

 -   Reset Switch
 -   Resistor- 2
 -   Voltage
+## LM35
+LM35 is an integrated analog temperature sensor whose electrical output is proportional to Degree Centigrade.
+LM35 Sensor does not require any external calibration or trimming to provide typical accuracies.
+The LM35’s low output impedance, linear output, and precise inherent calibration make interfacing to readout or control circuitry especially easy.
+-   Features of LM35 Temperature Sensor
+   -   Calibrated directly in Degree Celsius (Centigrade)
+   -   Linear at 10.0 mV/°C scale factor
+   -   0.5°C accuracy guarantee-able (at a25°C)
+   -   Rated for full -55°C to a 150°C range
+   -   Suitable for remote applications
+   -   Low cost due to wafer-level trimming
+   -   Operates from 4 to 30 volts
+   -   Less than 60 mA current drain
+   -   Low self-heating, 0.08°C instill air
+   -   Non-linearity only 0.25°C typical
+   -   Low impedance output, 0.1Ωfor 1 mA load

+-   LCD 16*2:
+-   Reset Switch
+-   Resistor- 2
+-   Voltage
 ## Using LM35 to Calculate the Temperature
 -   Start by building the circuit.
 -   In the circuit, ensure you connect GND to the ground, then power LM35 VCC with +5 operating voltage (Vs).